TheOtherUnknown/new-berk/index.md

 );
 ```

 In this scenario, it is unlikely that media content or all message content will be preserved.
 It also may be a good idea to limit archival initially to a certain duration, such as the last 4 years, or omit some channels entirely.
-In an attempt to access channel priorities, I've created this [[burndown.md|channel burndown table]] with notes.
+In an attempt to access channel priorities, I've created this [channel burndown table](burndown.md) with notes.

 ## 1 Week Migration
 > *Not my snappiest comeback*